By Corey Klujsza

 Actual Spot Truckload Rates vs. Y/Y

-To build further confidence in the Coyote Curve (a Y/Y spot rate index), let’s see it up against our proprietary all-in cost-per-mile index — this is comparing annual change versus the actual rate.
+To build further confidence in the Curve (a Y/Y spot rate index), let’s see it up against our proprietary all-in cost-per-mile index — this is comparing annual change (without fuel) versus the actual rate (all-in cost, with fuel included).

 (As a reminder, these numbers are informed by real transactional data from thousands daily shipments spanning over 17 years.)

-If you feel like the market has been stagnant, you’re not wrong.
-After increasing in Q3 2023 for the first time in a year-and-a-half, our all-in index has remained flat for four quarters in a row.
+If you feel like the market has been stagnant, you’re not wrong — our all-in index has remained essentially flat for most of the past two years.

-Though the cost-per-mile index is also off the bottom, it’s still only hovering around levels from the 2014 peak.
+The cost-per-mile index may have found the bottom, but it’s still only hovering around levels from the 2014 peak.

 That means, in absolute terms, carriers are currently getting similar spot rates to nine years ago, though their operating costs (diesel, insurance, labor, etc.) have increased substantially.
 Simply put, there is no room for rates to drop, as many carriers have been running at unsustainable levels.

-With continued attrition in the carrier market, it’s likely we’ll finally see this index head up as well in the coming quarter.
+With continued attrition in the carrier market, it’s likely we’ll continue to see this index head up as well in the coming quarters.

-The Coyote Curve (measuring Y/Y change in spot rates) continued its upward climb for the fifth straight quarter, though all-in rates (actual amount paid to carriers) remained flat for the fourth straight quarter.
+The Curve (measuring Y/Y change in spot rates) continued its upward climb for the sixth straight quarter, though all-in rates (actual amount paid to carriers) remained relatively flat (and have since early 2023).

-Carriers remained under significant cost pressure, while shippers enjoyed high tender acceptance, easy capacity and another round of rate decreases in their RFPs.
+Carriers remained under significant cost pressure, while shippers enjoyed high tender acceptance, easy capacity and slight rate decreases in their RFPs.

 Key Economic Indicators Driving the Truckload Market